STEM Programs and Achievement

 In 2014, Oregon State University (OSU) was funded by the National Science Foundation IUSE STEM Leaders Program grant to increase and retain the number of underrepresented groups in the sciences.
 The grant recognizes OSU's strong and shared commitment to academic excellence and diversity and provides new programming and services that will benefit incoming freshmen and transfer students on campus.
 To strengthen the academic success and retention of undergraduates, the STEM Leaders Program delivers three main areas of activity: supporting first-year experiential learning in a paid undergraduate research opportunity, professional development through a one-credit research-ready course and providing mentoring from previous STEM Leader students to build community their first year at OSU.

-The OSU STEM Leaders program is funded by NSF Award #1432810 and generous contributions from the OSU Research Office and the Colleges of Science, Agricultural Sciences, and Engineering.
+The OSU STEM Leaders program is funded by NSF Award #1432810 and generous contributions from the OSU Research Office and the Colleges of Science, Agricultural Sciences, and Forestry.